Important Facts

 For this particular question, you can answer in a way that shows you respect a person irrespective of their age.
 You could say that professionally you acknowledge a person superior to you based on their experience and talent and not their age.

-So, it does not matter if you are reporting to a younger person and in fact, you would be happy to work with a company that acknowledges and prioritizes talent over age.
+So, it does not matter if you are reporting to a younger person, and in fact, you would be happy to work with a company that acknowledges and prioritizes talent over age.

 This is the kind of question asked to test the confidence of the candidate.
 You must be careful not to give in and answer accordingly.
 You can be a little diplomatic here and say something like experiences are enriching, whether good or bad, they help you learn something in life and hence help you grow both personally and professionally.
-And so you wouldn’t want to change anything in your journey till date.
+And so you wouldn’t want to change anything in your journey to date.

 This is another tough and tricky question.
 The HR here wants to test you on what you would choose between loyalty and honesty.
-When you are at a crossroads like this one, then you must definitely choose integrity over anything.
+When you are at a crossroads like this one, then you must choose integrity over anything.
 A possible answer to such a question could be

 The answer to this question might be the decision maker of your selection for the job.
 Your answer must not be negative.
 You must first discuss the most challenging part of your work but then for sure, you must mention how you tackled it.